NCC Orthopaedic Residency Application

 Rotating at Walter Reed National Military Medical Center (WRNMMC) is one of the most enjoyable parts of application season for our residents and staff.
 We enjoy teaching, getting to know the sub-interns, and the extra-hand with seeing patients or reducing bones.
 Being physically present and active with patient care allows the program to evaluate the candidate, and the candidate to evaluate the program.
 At the end of the day, our program is built on people and relationships and we want to ensure that we match the right person.

-The best time to begin planning your rotation is during January or February during the third year of medical school.
-Typically, requests for rotating will not be reviewed until January, marking the kick off of interview season.
+The best time to begin planning your rotation is during the midpoint of the third year of medical school.
+Typically, requests for rotating open for application in December, and the exact date should be communicated through the HPSP office.
 One of the benefits of participating in the military match is that we welcome all potential residents to come and rotate with us.
 There is no specific application system for a sub-interns (i.e. we do not use Visiting Student Application System: VSAS).
-Simply e-mail or call our program coordinator to arrange a time (Contact Us!)
-There tend to be a high volume of requests, so if we do not respond within three business days, please try again.
-If you still have not been able to reach our program coordinator, contact our resident representative and we help you arrange the rotation.
+Simply e-mail or call the Walter Reed GME coordinator to arrange a rotation.
+There tend to be a high volume of requests, so if you do not receive a response, please try again.
+Our resident representative and program coordinator are also available to help.

 Fourth year medical students who are applying into orthopaedic surgery are encouraged to rotate at our program.
 We frequently have other students, such as third year medical students as a part of their Surgery Clerkship, or fourth year medical students going into emergency medicine or general medical officer.
 However, the rigor and rotation demands will be higher for sub-interns.

 Students spend two weeks on two different orthopaedic services during their rotation.
 Our department is organized based on a team model.
 The five teams are as follows: 1) Arthroplasty, 2) Sports, 3) Hand, 4) Pediatrics/Spine, 5) Foot & Ankle/Trauma/Oncology